risawitama/verbose-potato/README.md

-## What is a tornado's favorite game to play?
-Twister!
+## What did the Zen Buddist say to the hotdog vendor?
+Make me one with everything.